 Bill watched as his wife, Jacqueline let herself in.
 Her shoulders were slumped as she came through the door.
 Jacqueline looked mousey and worn-out.
 How could a woman let herself go like that?
 That wasn't the worse, though.
 Ever since he'd lost his job, Jacqui meddled all the time.
-She'd had no right to set up a job interview for him at her company when they advertised for a mail clerk!
+She'd had no right to set up an interview for him at her company when they advertised for a mail clerk!
 Did she think he wanted to be a mail clerk?
+His last job had been as a vice-president.
 Surely he was above all that.

 Bill watched her glance at the dishes still on the table.
 She'd had plenty of time to do them before she left for work, but she'd left them for him.
 Well, he wasn't anybody's mail clerk and he wasn't anybody's housemaid, either.

 "I thought you had that job interview this afternoon."
-Jacqui put down her bag and picked up the mail with trembling hands.
+Jacqui put down her bag and picked up the mail with fingers that trembled

 "I didn't go.
 It was too hot."
 Bill rattled the paper.
 Let her stand there and stare at the damned bills all day, it wasn't going to change anything.

-Bill is mentioned first above, because HE is the viewpoint character.
+Bill is mentioned first, because HE is the viewpoint character.
 But do you see how Bill’s thoughts and feelings come through, while Jacqui’s are only shown through her gestures and body language?

 True omniscient viewpoint: